New here? Start here.

 At some point, the idea of a perfect weekly structure becomes less relevant.

-You still have a pattern.
-Still have anchors.
 Still know roughly how the week should look.

-But there’s flexibility within it.
-Space for adjustment.
 Room for variation without feeling like you’ve broken something.

 And maybe that’s the actual shift.